What to do after a hit-and-run in Oklahoma

 Hit-and-runs in Oklahoma

-A hit-and-run in Oklahoma is defined as a collision between two or more drivers where one of the drivers fails to stop and provide their personal and insurance information, as is required.
-Drivers are also required to provide medical aid if possible, and call emergency services if there are injuries.
+A hit-and-run in Oklahoma is defined as an incident where the driver of a vehicle inflicts damage or injury on another vehicle or person and fails to stop and provide their personal and insurance information.
+Drivers are also required to provide medical aid if possible and call emergency services if there are injuries.

 If you get hit by a driver and they do not stop, it’s easy to be stressed.
 Knowing what to do ahead of time could help you better handle the situation.
 First, make sure that you, your passengers and any other parties involved are not harmed.
 If anyone needs medical attention, call emergency services immediately.
-Then, you could follow these steps:
+Then, experts recommend following these steps:

-- Call your insurance provider: The last call should be to your insurance company, if you want to file a claim.
+- Call your insurance provider: The last call should be to your insurance company if you want to file a claim.
 An agent will help you start the claim process and let you know what information is needed.
-If your insurance company offers a mobile app or online portal, you may be able to submit the claim from your phone or computer rather than calling.
+If your insurance company offers a mobile app or online portal, you may be able to file the claim from your phone or computer rather than calling.

 Frequently asked questions